CreasolTech/DomBusGateway/README.md

 ### Example: DomBusEVSE module used to make a Smart Wallbox with Home Assistant

-Using DomBusGateway software, Home Assistant is able to read automatically all entities of the DomBusEVSE module: MQTT integration have to be enabled, of course!
+Using DomBusGateway software, Home Assistant is able to automatically create, read and manage all entities of the DomBusEVSE module: MQTT integration have to be enabled, of course!

 Then it's possible to arrange entities in a custom dashboard as shown below:

 ![HomeAssistant Dashboard for the Home Made Wallbox using DomBusEVSE module](https://images.creasol.it/creDomBusEVSE_dashboard3.webp)

+More information about the DomBusEVSE module, that can be used to make a home made wallbox working with HomeAssistant, NodeRED, OpenHAB, Domoticz, can be found at https://www.creasol.it/EVSE and https://store.creasol.it

 ## How does DomBusGateway work?